MLFP-90803-SP24-FinalProjects/Team17-FinalProject/README.md

 All other CSV files should be in the same directory as the Jupyter notebooks.

+**Do not forget to include state_names.py in the same directory as the Jupyter notebooks.**

 4. Answering the Questions: <br>
 - Question 1: Please run "Q1_Regression_Analysis.ipynb", "Q1_RANSAC_Regression.ipynb", and "Q1_Per_County_Regressions.ipynb".
 - Question 2: Please run "Q2_Classification.ipynb"